9 Truths Exposing a Myth About Body Language

 Self Restraint or Frustration.
 No question about it, we use our crossed arms when we are upset, but this is mostly as a form of self-restraint and, again, to comfort ourselves.
 Children do it all the time.
 When asked to do something they don’t want to do, they cross their arms, sometimes making fists, squeezing their torso tightly, almost like a straight jacket.
 In many ways, it serves to communicate, quite vividly, how they feel, without saying a word.
 I have seen grown men at the airport act similarly—their arms tightly crossed with fisted hands, their faces angry, restraining themselves because they were bumped from a flight.
 But once again, this is not a blocking behavior; it's self-restraining behavior.

 The Insulating Arm Cross.
-Every once in a while, you will run into someone that is just obnoxious—and you do want to create distance, if only to insulate yourself.
+Every once in a while, you will run into someone who is just obnoxious—and you do want to create distance, if only to insulate yourself.
 Next to walking away, the crossed arms can help create a psychological and physical barrier.
-Keep in mind that while it may help you deal with this person, most of the very people you need to “get” this behavior don’t, so don’t count on it to keep the unwelcome from you.
+Keep in mind that while it may help you deal with this person, the very people you need to “get” this behavior might not, so don’t count on it to keep the unwelcome from you.

 It's Cold.
 Sometimes the simplest explanation will do: Let's face it, sometimes we do it just because it's cold...

 When we study nonverbal behavior we have to consider context, the environment, and all the behaviors we see, not just one.
 That means reading all of the body, from head to toe.
-Unfortunately, myths about nonverbals abound and arm crossing is one that is too often erroneously seen by the undiscerning as a blocking behavior when in fact there may be a variety of very different reasons for it.
+Unfortunately, myths about nonverbals abound and arm crossing is one that is too often erroneously seen as a blocking behavior when in fact there may be a variety of reasons for it.

 So next time you see it, don’t be surprised if the person isn’t just comfortably passing the time of day, pensive, or just looking out for us.